Opening doors to opportunity so individuals can achieve their dreams.

-Southwest Key Programs is a national nonprofit organization providing transformative education, innovative safe shelters and alternatives to incarceration for over 200,000 youth and their families annually, while creating opportunities for their families to become self-sufficient.
-The inspiring youth and parents we work with are seeking the American dream: equality, education, and a higher quality of life.
+Southwest Key Programs is a national nonprofit organization committed to keeping kids out of institutions and home with their families, in their communities.
+Our kids' programming is separated into three areas: Youth Justice Alternative Programs, Immigrant Children's Shelters, and Educational Programming.
+We also run programming that seeks to create opportunities for families to become self-sufficient including adult education and workforce development.
+The inspiring kids and families we work with are seeking the American dream: equality, education, and a healthier quality of life.
 At Southwest Key, we simply open the doors to opportunity so they can achieve these dreams.

 Fast Facts about Southwest Key

 - Legal Status: Nonprofit, charitable 501(c)(3) Social Service, Education and Community Development Organization

 - Programs: Southwest Key operates 77 programs including juvenile justice alternatives, shelters for immigrant children, adult educational programming and community-building initiatives.